What Is Pet Insurance?

 Most insurers offer a variety of plans, including accident-only, accident and illness, and preventative care.
 Many of these policies even cover high-ticket treatments like surgery.
 Still, there are some limitations to even the best pet health insurance.
 For example, most companies won’t cover pre-existing health conditions, like an injury that your pet sustained before you opened your policy.

-See Insurance Plans from Lemonade
+See Insurance Plans from Embrace Pet Insurance

 How Do Pet Insurance Plans Work?